Program

 Program Format

 Leadership Thurston County (LTC) is a community driven, experience based leadership development program.
-Each year's class consists of a maximum of 40 participants who come from private businesses, public agencies, non-profit organizations, and as interested community members.
+Each year's class consists of a maximum of 48 participants who come from private businesses, public agencies, non-profit organizations, and as interested community members.

-Typically, participants collectively are involved with more than a hundred different organizations.
 LTC runs from September through June and includes an opening and closing retreat, monthly daylong sessions called Challenge Days, and individual and group projects that are completed outside of class time.
 The curriculum is carefully designed to reflect the interrelationships of issues and to develop knowledge of community leadership.

 Program Benefits